arirawr/blog/_posts/2014-12-29-newchallenge-4.markdown

 _Part of the [New Challenge][nc]_

-######_Today:_ AlleyNYC, almond milk and hipster coffee, MLH, thai, the Met, selfies and imitations, black coffee, areba, coffee rum, Saskatchewan
+######_Today:_ AlleyNYC, almond milk and hipster coffee, MLH, thai, the Met, selfies and imitations, black coffee, arepas, coffee rum, Saskatchewan, 1am delivery pizza

 ##Person
 Oh man, I met a lot of people today.